frankyan/GIVE_demo/tutorials/2-dataSource.md

 >
 > *However, the understanding of our sibling sentient species is still quite lacking.
 For example, our knowledge of the mystic species of* Vulcans *is extremely limited, despite almost 200 years of contact between them and us.*
 >
-> *News came that scientists have just assembled the entire genome from a* Vulcan *subject, got a few annotations done and measured some epigenetic signals.
-There are obviously a lot of work to do, but we would like to check if we can see anything from what we already got.*
+> *News came that scientists have just assembled the entire genome with a sample from a* Vulcan *subject, got a few annotations done and measured some epigenetic signals and genomic interactions.
+There are obviously a lot of work to do, but as astrobiologists, we would like to check if we can see anything from what we already got.*

 ### OPTIONAL: Preparation for GIVE

 ***

 *__Note:__ If you are using the MariaDB instance on demo.give.genemo.org, your MariaDB account will not have the privilege to do the steps in this section.
 If you try any commands listed here, you will receive a message from MariaDB saying the operation is denied.
 These steps are automatically done for you after you requested for a database username, password, and database name.
-Therefore, __please skip this section entirely,__ and go to "Preparation for reference genome".*
+Therefore, __please skip this section entirely and go to Step 6.__*

 ***